mhadam/snowplow.wiki-fork/GCP:-Setting-up-the-Scala-Stream-Collector.md

 ##### Creating an instance template

+- First you'll have to store your config file in some place that your instances can download it from.
+- We suggest you store it in a GCP Storage bucket, as described above

 ###### via Google Cloud Console
 - Click the hamburger on the top left corner and find "Compute Engine", under _Compute_